-But it does not flow from this that there are various historical forms of dictatorship of the proletariat which we consider all more or less equivalent, socialist workers' democracy as described by our programme being only the "ideal norm", from which reality has deviated and will still strongly deviate in the future.
+But it does not flow from this that there are various historical forms of dictatorship of the proletariat which we consider all more or less equivalent, socialist workers' democracy as described by our programme being only the "ideal norm," from which reality has deviated and will still strongly deviate in the future.
+Such an approach to the problem implies simultaneously a deep theoretical and political error.

 The dictatorship of the proletariat is not a goal in and of itself.
-It is only a means to realise the goal, which is the emancipation of labour, of all exploited and oppressed, by the creation of a worldwide classless society, the only way to solve all burning problems facing humanity, the only way to avoid its relapse into barbarism.
-But under its extremely degenerated form of the dictatorship of the bureaucracy, the "bureaucratic" dictatorship of the proletariat not only does not allow workers to advance towards that goal, it holds back the transition between capitalism and socialism.
+It is only a means to realize the goal, which is the emancipation of labour, of all exploited and oppressed, by the creation of a worldwide classless society, the only way to solve all burning problems facing humanity, the only way to avoid its relapse into barbarism.
+But under its extremely degenerated form of the dictatorship of the bureaucracy, the "bureaucratic" dictatorship of the proletariat not only does not allow to advance toward that goal.
+It blocks society halfway between capitalism and socialism.
 It becomes a major obstacle on the road toward socialism, an obstacle which has to be removed by the proletariat through a political revolution.
-So it follows that far from being only one among different variants of the dictatorship of the proletariat, socialist democracy, the rule by the toiling masses through democratically elected workers' and people's councils, is the only form of the dictatorship of the proletariat compatible with our socialist goal, the only form which will make it an efficient weapon for advancing toward world revolution and world socialism.
-We fight for that form of the dictatorship of the proletariat and for that form alone, not for reasons of morality, humanitarianism, or historical idealism (the attempt to "impose" certain "ideal" patterns upon the historical process), but for reasons of political efficiency and realism, for reasons of programmatic principles, for reasons of immediate and historical necessity from the point of view of the interests of the world proletariat and of world socialism.
+So it follows that far from being only one among different variants of the dictatorship of the proletariat, socialist democracy, the rule by the toiling masses through democratically elected workers and people's councils, is the only form of the dictatorship of the proletariat compatible with our socialist goal, the only form which will make it an efficient weapon for advancing toward world revolution and world socialism.
+We fight for that form of the dictatorship of the proletariat and for that form alone, not for reasons of morality, humanitarianism, or historical ideal ism (the attempt to "impose" certain "ideal" patterns upon the historical pro cess), but for reasons of political efficiency and realism, for reasons of programmatic principles, for reasons of immediate and historical necessity from the point of view of the interests of the world proletariat and of world socialism.

-Furthermore, the "bureaucratic" dictatorship of the proletariat can only arise - as it did in the Soviet Union - as the result of a disastrous and lasting political defeat of the working classs at the hands of the bureaucracy.
-It is not accidental that Trotsky uses in that context the formula "political expropriation of the proletariat by the bureaucracy".
+Furthermore, the "bureaucratic" dictatorship of the proletariat can only arise- as it did in the Soviet Union-as the result of a disastrous and lasting political defeat of the working class at the hands of the bureaucracy.
+It is not accidental that Trot sky uses in that context the formula "political expropriation of the proletariat by the bureaucracy."
 As proletarian revolutionists we are not neutral or indifferent in front of the question of political victory or defeat of our class.
 We try to assure its victory.
 We try to avoid its defeat by all means possible.
-Again it follows that we can only fight for that form of the dictatorship of the proletariat which enables such a victory and avoids such a defeat.
-Only the form of the dictatorship of the proletariat exercised through political power in the hands of democratically elected workers' councils assures that.
+Again it follows that we can only fight for that form of the dictator ship of the proletariat which enables such a victory and avoids such a defeat.
+Only the form of dictatorship of the proletariat exercised through political power in the hands of democratically elected workers councils assures that.